Apr. 29, 2017

 Artemiza Hernández de Zúñiga earned both her bachelor’s and master’s degree in Spanish at California State University, Fresno.
-She then earned a doctorate in Spanish from the University of Arizona, Tucson with secondary studies in 19 Literature and Mexican and Mexican-American Literature.
+She then earned a doctorate in Spanish from the University of Arizona, Tucson with secondary studies in literature and Mexican and Mexican-American literature.
 Her doctoral dissertation is entitled “El personaje femenino chileno de mediados del siglo XX como promotor de un discurso constructivo y desmantelador del discurso patriarcal.”
-Her research interests include 19 indigenous studies, power structure, and Latin American film.
-She teaches intermediate level GE Spanish, as well as all minor/major Spanish level for Biola’s department of Modern Languages.
-She also occasionally guest teaches for the Biola’s English department.
+Her research interests include indigenous studies, power structure and Latin American film.
+She teaches intermediate-level general education Spanish, as well as all minor/major Spanish for Biola’s Department of Modern Languages.
+She also occasionally guest teaches for Biola's English department.

 Peggy Medberry has been a literary agent, manager and producer for the past 25 years and worked as the Vice President of one of Hollywood's premiere agencies, Shapiro-Lichtman.
 She has been a featured speaker at many forums including the WGA, DGA, Flash Forward and the Hollywood Screenwriting Conference, and a judge for the ACE Awards and the Humanitas Awards.